 The esports scene has been rapidly growing in the past decade and can now be considered one of the few billion-dollar industries in the world.
 Esports has also adapted to elements of traditional sports, as the industry has also taken on tournaments, sponsors, betting, and streaming.
 If the growth of esports keeps pace, with millions of players joining monthly, esports can easily become the leading sport of the 21st century, and here’s why.

 1 – High levels of competition are already present

 Just like in traditional sports such as football and basketball, esports fans can easily follow professional players and teams and watch them play live in the many tournaments that esports has to offer.
 The competitive scene in all esports can also include storylines, rivalries, and massive multi-million dollar esports tournaments that can get fans hyped up to watch.
-You can keep up with these tournaments through our website, Tips GG.
+You can keep up with these tournaments through our website.

 All of the professional players are incredibly skilled, and it is a treat for esports fans to watch the absolute best players in the world play against each other.
 Underdogs and newborn prodigies will also show up from time to time and surprise the entire world as they fight for the title against the top dogs.
 The best teams are always changing as new names rise to the challenge.
 This makes the esports scene very competitive and exciting to watch.

 2 – Millions of dollars and viewers are involved in tournaments